vuejs/docs/src/guide/reactivity-in-depth.md

 Now it’s time to take a deep dive!
 One of Vue’s most distinct features is the unobtrusive reactivity system.
 Models are proxied JavaScript objects.
 When you modify them, the view updates.
 It makes state management simple and intuitive, but it’s also important to understand how it works to avoid some common gotchas.
 In this section, we are going to dig into some of the lower-level details of Vue’s reactivity system.

-<VideoLesson href="https://www.vuemastery.com/courses/vue-3-reactivity/vue3-reactivity" title="Learn how how reactivity works in depth with Vue Mastery">Watch a free video on Reactivity in Depth on Vue Mastery</VideoLesson>

 ## What is Reactivity?

 This term comes up in programming quite a bit these days, but what do people mean when they say it?
 Reactivity is a programming paradigm that allows us to adjust to changes in a declarative manner.
 The canonical example that people usually show, because it’s a great one, is an Excel spreadsheet.